While the world is now discovering the benefit of a smartwatch, this is home turf for runners.

-If you're a runner then that's fine, as you still get the advantages of excellent wrist-based HR tracking and GPS performance.
+The Spark 3 still offers excellent wrist-based HR tracking and GPS performance.
 New in this model over older Spark models is the inclusion of route tracking, meaning you can find your way back to where you came from simply and easily.

 There's no smartphone notifications but you can have all-day activity tracking with all your data syncing to TomTom Sports.
 It's a little more basic than some of the functions you'll get from Polar or Garmin, but if you buy the right model, you can at least hook-up your Bluetooth headphones and listen to your music with no need for your phone, which those other models don't all offer.

 There are a number of different models, so make sure you buy the one that does what you need: expect to pay around £175 for heart rate and music.

 The Fitbit Ionic is the fitness brand's attempt at creating a smartwatch that's as savvy with fitness as it is with its connectivity.
 It's a no brainer for those looking for a more advanced device who are already in the Fitbit ecosystem, a great upgrade for someone who finds that an older device just doesn't give them enough information.